 Monday – Friday 8:30 am - 5:30 pm call 207-662-5200

 Option 3 - speak to clinical staff

-After 5:30 PM and on weekends, press 1 to get connected to the on-call physician.
+After 5:30 pm and on weekends, press 1 to connect to the on-call physician.
 For emergencies, call 911.
-If you go to an emergency room, tell the doctor that you are followed in the Adult CF Program, and they will contact the physician on call for our service.
+If you go to an emergency room, tell the doctor that you are followed in the MMC Adult CF Program, and they will contact our on-call physician.

 The CF Center actively participates in the Northern New England CF Consortium (NNECFC).
 The NNECFC is a regional, voluntary working group of more than 70 clinicians and researchers from the CF care centers in Maine, New Hampshire and Vermont.
 The mission of the group is to enhance CF care and patient outcomes within our region through clinical research and quality improvement projects.